Car Slam

 Basic Paradigm

 The unmarked dictionary form of a noun is the nominative plural.
-Suffixes mark for case and a prefix indicates number.
+Suffixes mark for case and a prefix indicates the singular number.

 Despite Car Slam's deep orthography, the noun lie performs a highly regular set of declensions.